 Make sure to check in with all three credit bureaus monthly.
 Do not stop until the negative item is successfully removed.
 Send the credit bureaus a copy of the pay-for-delete agreement.

-4. Try Sending a Goodwill Deletion Letter
+4. Goodwill Deletion Letter

 I will be upfront about this last strategy.
 A goodwill deletion is rare and is rarely granted.
 However, it is still a legit way to remove IC System from your credit report.